Vyral/shannon-doser/about.md

 &nbsp;
 {: .testimonial}

 Honesty, integrity, and a passion for helping others are the core of Stephanie’s business philosophy.
 A native of Shawnee, KS and a graduate of Kansas State University, her love of family drew her back to KC to marry her husband, George.
 A mother of 3 daughters, Stephanie was licensed in 2018 and began her career with SDG and Associates.
-Now an integral part of the team, Stephanie works hand in hand with Cami Savage to provide outstanding communication and customer service to their clients.

 &nbsp;